Edge Delta Cloud Pipelines

 Bear in mind the number of compute units you use per hour contribute to your plan usage in the form of compute units allocated per day.
 For example, running one Cloud pipeline with one compute unit (a maximum of 12MB per second or 1TB per day), and another Cloud pipeline with three compute units (36MB per second or 3TB per day) will result in a daily usage of 4 compute units.
 In addition, data flowing from your workloads to your Cloud pipelines will contribute to your Cloud Ingress plan allocation.

-Edit Cloud Pipeline Resources
+Edit Cloud Pipeline Settings

 - Select the cloud pipeline on the Pipelines page.